gottacatchenall/ms_neutral_landscapes_jl/README.md

 # Introduction

 Neutral landscapes are increasingly used in ecological and evolutionary studies to provide a  null expectation spatial variation of a given measurement.
 Originally developed to simulate the spatially autocorrelated data [@Gardner1987NeuMod; @Milne1992SpaAgg], the have seen use in a wide range of disciplines: from landscape genetics [@Storfer2007PutLan], to landscape and spatial ecology [@Tinker2004HisRan; @Remmel2013CatCla], and biogeography [@Albert2017BarDis].

+We present `NeutralLandscapes.jl`, a package in `Julia` for neutral landscapes.
 The two primary packages used to simulate neutral landscapes are `NLMR` in (the `R` language) [@Sciaini2018NlmLan] and `NLMpy` [in Python; @Etherington2015NlmPyt].
-We present `NeutralLandscapes.jl`, a package in `Julia` for neutral landscapes which is faster than both above package.
 Here we demonstrate that `NeutralLandscapes.jl`, depending on the method, is orders of magnitude faster than previous neutral landscape packages.

 As biodiversity science becomes increasingly concerned with temporal change and its consequences, its clear there is a gap in methodology in generating neutral landscapes that change over time.
 In addition we present a novel method for generating landscape change with prescribed  levels of spatial and temporal autocorrelation, which is implemented in `NeutralLandscapes.jl`

 # Software Overview

 This software can generate neutral landscapes using several methods, enables masking and works with other julia packages.

-@fig:allmethods shows a replica of Figure 1 from @Etherington2015NlmPyt, which shows the capacity of the library to generate different types of neutral landscapes, and then apply masks and categorical classifcation to them.
+@fig:allmethods shows a replica of Figure 1 from
+@Etherington2015NlmPyt, which shows the capacity of the library to generate different types of neutral landscapes, and then apply masks and categorical classifcation to them.

 ![Recreation of the figure in `nlmpy` paper and the source, supplied in less than 40 lines of code.](./figures/figure1.png){#fig:allmethods}